• Menu

 Victoria’s Chinatown has a rich history and culture, and there are many ways to learn about it.
 You can visit the Chinese Cultural Centre, which features exhibitions, workshops, and performances that showcase Chinese art, music, and dance.
 It now serves to keep the Chinese language and customs alive in the younger generations.

 The Yen Wo society also houses the Tam Kung temple, the oldest of its kind in Canada.
 This small yet culturally significant temple can be found tucked away on the top floor, 52 steps above the nondescript entryway.
-Visitors are welcome, and donations are highly encouraged to ensure good luck and aid in the upkeep of the shrine.

 a traditional dragon dance during a lunar new year celebration in victoria's chinatown